Nyaribovic/Financial-Inclusion/README.md

 **How To Use It**

-All code is in the  Notebook�.
-Please assure that all dependencies which are mentioned in the section Packages have been installed.
-Further, the business questions as well as their answers are contained in�the  markdown cells.
+All code is in the  Notebook.
+Please enssure that all dependencies which are mentioned in the section Packages have been installed.
+Further, the business questions as well as their answers are contained in the  markdown cells.